Glen Cove High closes gym due to mercury vapor

 Although the middle school gym measured below the legal mercury vapor limit, Doeschner said it would still be monitored while a long-term solution was prepared.

-The superintendent added that more testing would be conducted in the coming weeks and that a comprehensive plan would come soon after.
+She added that more testing would be conducted in the coming weeks and that a comprehensive plan would be ready before the district’s August 20 board of education meeting,